nbottarini/react-presenter/README.md

 the startArgs changes (internally it uses a useEffect so expect the same behaviour).
 Another optional method is the stop method.
 This is called before the view is unmounted or before the startArgs are changed.

+Finally, if using react navigation, the presenter can optionally implement a resume method when the view gains focus and a pause method when the view loses focus.

 ## Basic Usage:

 ### Counter example